EU stays mute on Catalonia

 Former Belgian prime minister and leader of the liberal group (Alde), Guy Verhofstadt, also said that he did "not want to interfere" in Spain's domestic affairs, but added that it was "high time for de-escalation".
 "I absolutely condemn what happened today in Catalonia," he added.

-With a plenary week starting on Monday in the European Parliament, the Greens have been calling for a debate on the situation on Catalonia.
+With a plenary week starting on Monday in the European Parliament, the Greens have been calling for a debate on the situation in Catalonia.
 It will be up to the majority of MEPs present to give the go ahead.

 The European Commission also remained silent.
 The EU executive has so far refused to comment substantially on the Catalan referendum, saying it respects the legal and constitutional order of EU member states.